davidwu220/poolpal-react-native/README.md

 **You will need to follow the official [installation guide](https://github.com/react-community/react-native-maps/blob/master/docs/installation.md) to configure the application.**

 ## To run this application in development mode

-Execute
+Run

 ```
 react-native run-ios
 ```

-If you are running this application for the first time.
+if you are running this application for the first time.

 In future builds, you can just run

 ```
 react-native start
 ```

 to start the server for live reloading.

-### Alternitavely,
-You can run it either on a simulator or on your local device through Xcode.
+Alternitavely, you can run it either on a simulator or on your local device through Xcode.
 Just make sure to use the `/ios/*.xcworkspace` project file instead of the `.xcodeproj` one.

 ## To build your app for production,

 Follow facebook's [official guide](https://facebook.github.io/react-native/docs/running-on-device).

 ---